-I. INTRODUCTION
+I. Introduction

-On December 31, 2007, the Wall Street Journal reported that Ameriquest Mortgage and Countrywide Financial, two of the largest mortgage lenders in the nation, spent respectively \$20.5 million and \$8.7 million in political donations, campaign contributions, and lobbying activities from 2002 through 2006.1 The sought outcome, according to the article, was the defeat of anti-predatory lending legislation.
-In other words, timely regulatory response that could have mitigated reckless lending practices and the consequent rise in delinquencies and foreclosures was shut down by some mortgage lenders.
-Such anecdotal evidence suggests that the political influence of the financial industry contributed to the 2007 mortgage crisis, which, in the fall of 2008, generalized in the worst bout of financial instability since the Great Depression.2 However, formal analysis of these assertions has so far remained scant.3
+On December 31, 2007, the Wall Street Journal reported that Ameriquest Mortgage and Countrywide Financial, two of the largest mortgage lenders in the U.S., spent respectively \$20.5 million and \$8.7 million in political donations, campaign contributions, and lobbying activities from 2002 through 2006.
+The sought outcome, according to the article, was the defeat of anti-predatory lending legislation that could have mitigated reckless lending practices and the consequent rise in delinquencies.
+Such anecdotal evidence suggests that the political influence of the financial industry contributed to the 2007 mortgage crisis, which, in the fall of 2008, generalized in the worst bout of financial instability since the Great Depression.
+In spite of the importance of these claims, formal analysis of the political economy factors underlying the crisis has so far remained scant.

 This paper asks whether lobbying lenders behaved differently from non-lobbying lenders in the 2000-07 period and how they performed in 2008.
-To the best of our knowledge, this is the first study to examine empirically the relationship between lobbying by financial institutions and mortgage lending in the run-up to and during the financial crisis.
-We construct a unique dataset combining information on mortgage lending activities and lobbying at the federal level by the financial industry.
-By going through individual lobbying reports, we identify lobbying activities on issues specifically related to rules and regulations
+To the best of our knowledge, this is the first study that examines empirically the relationship between lobbying by financial institutions and mortgage lending in the U.S. We construct a unique dataset combining information on mortgage